Lixie-Labs/emotiscope-site/app_tour.md

 nav_order: 3
 ---

-# the **emotiscope app**
+# the **remote control**

-If your phone didn't automatically forward you to the Emotiscope web app, then you can access it from here:
+If your phone didn't automatically forward you to the Emotiscope web app, then you can access it from the button below.
+Play some funky tunes, and enjoy. *Come back here if you want to learn more!*

 [Jump To The App](https://app.emotiscope.rocks/){: .btn .btn-green }

+# the **full tour**

+I've tried my best to keep Emotiscope's remote as simple as possible, with only one main function to learn: **Sliders**.
+If you've ever used a dimmer switch, *you already understand Sliders.* Too dim?
+Pull up.
+Too colorful?
+Pull down.

+You'll always see three Sliders on-screen at a given time, but you can always swipe horizontally to scroll through the Slider Gallery.

 > You found the page I haven't finished yet today!
 >